GoogleChrome/web.dev/src/site/content/en/blog/web-codecs/index.md

 While solving certain high-level tasks, these APIs don't let web programmers work with individual components of a video stream such as frames and unmuxed chunks of encoded video or audio.
-To get low level access to these basic components, developers have been using web assembly to bring [video and audio codecs](https://en.wikipedia.org/wiki/Video_codec) into the browser.
-But given that modern browsers already ship with a variety of codecs (which are often accelerated by hardware), repackaging them as web assembly seems like a waste of human and computer resources.
+To get low-level access to these basic components, developers have been using WebAssembly to bring [video and audio codecs](https://en.wikipedia.org/wiki/Video_codec) into the browser.
+But given that modern browsers already ship with a variety of codecs (which are often accelerated by hardware), repackaging them as WebAssembly seems like a waste of human and computer resources.

 [WebCodecs API](https://wicg.github.io/web-codecs/) eliminates this inefficiency